ossrs/oryx/README.md

 ## Usage

-Run srs-stack in one docker:
+Run srs-stack in one docker, then open http://localhost:2022 in browser:

 ```bash
 docker run --rm -it --name srs-stack -v $HOME/data:/data \